ChoGGi/SurvivingMars_CheatMods/Map Locations/README.md

 Only shows first 13 breakthroughs: Anything higher than that isn't guaranteed.

-The first 4 are planetary anomalies (the rest are on the ground), if you have BB then you need to use my Fix Bugs mod on new games or ignore them.
+1-4 are planetary anomalies (the rest are surface anomalies), if you have BB then you need to use my Fix Bugs mod on new games or ignore 1-4.

 #### Google Sheets:

 No DLC: https://docs.google.com/spreadsheets/d/1cMMVSz5z7dbKgxC-jgZCmYzMbfIX7friTAtMYuiaFL8/